python-discord/site/docs/development_environment.md

 The vagrantfile includes the necessary dummy environment variables to run the flask app

+### Rethinkdb

+The Vagrantfile includes installation of Rethinkdb, the code in the flask app takes care of adding the neccesary databases and tables.

 ### Changing code

 Any code you change outside the virtual machine is sync'd with the /vagrant folder inside the VM, so there is no need to copy files in manually.